 •Hydchr: Hydraulic characteristic of the barrier (equivalent to hydraulic conductivity of the barrier divided by the width of the barrier).

-Wall Boundary is currently not supported for MODFLOW-USG or MODFLOW-LGR numerical models, or MODFLOW-2000/2005 grids using Uniform or Semi-Uniform vertical layering approach.
+Wall Boundaries are currently not supported for MODFLOW-USG or MODFLOW-LGR numerical models, or MODFLOW-2000/2005 grids using a Uniform or Semi-Uniform vertical layering approach.

 Walls can be defined in the Conceptual Model workflow, or in existing numerical models using structured grids (excluding MODFLOW-LGR).
 The behaviour for Walls is similar to other boundary conditions in Visual MODFLOW Flex; if you create this object in the Conceptual Model workflow, then the numerical realization of the Wall will be created after you run "Convert to Numerical Model" steps.
 If you "Assign" a wall in a numerical model, then Visual MODFLOW Flex will create the conceptual object and also create the numerical wall representation at the same time.